avinashkarn/avikarn.com/food/2019-05-19-grapefruit.md

 <hr>
 <center> <img src="/image/foodblog/grapefruit1.png" width="auto" height="300"></center>

-__Grapefruit and Yogurt Dessert__ is a perfect dessert, if you are craving something sweet and looking something healthy.
+__Grapefruit and Yogurt Dessert__ is a perfect dish if you are craving something sweet, that is full of anti-oxidants and probiotics!
-This is a very simple dish that one can freshly and quickly prepare it.
+This is a very simple dish that one can easily.
+Please give it a try :)
 <hr>

 <h3> Recipe: </h3>